yarden/MISO/docs/source/index.rst

 The MISO framework is described in Katz et. al., `Analysis and design of RNA sequencing experiments for identifying isoform regulation`_. *Nature Methods* (2010).

+**Note: MISO is no longer maintained.
+This page is archived for reference.**

 How MISO works
 ==============